hmchen47/Programming/WebDev/Frontend-W3C/3-HTML5AppGame/04b-Components.md

       + emulating other Web Components features
       + the "global" polyfill made to make apps using Web Components cross-browser compatible
       + old Web Components code using the version 0 of the APIs $\to$ using its v0 branch and old code working on modern browsers
-    + bundling the code of Web Components into a single JS file (WORKING BUT EXTRA WORK REQUIRD)
+    + bundling the code of Web Components into a single JS file (WORKING BUT EXTRA WORK REQUIRED)
       + using bundler, like [webpack](https://webpack.js.org/) or [parcel](https://parceljs.org/)
       + besides, using JS modules, `<script type="module" src=...>`
       + a.k.a.
 Polymer 3 Web Component framework